 Instructions

-- Combine the breadcrumb ingredients.
-In a medium bowl, whisk the eggs.
-Slice chicken breasts in half and then cut into thirds to make patties.
-Dip each patty into the egg and then coat in the breadcrumb mixture, making sure to pat the breadcrumbs on so they stick.
+- Slice the chicken breasts in half to thin them and then cut them in half to make the patties.
+Dip the chicken into the egg and then dredge in the breadcrumb mixture, making sure to pat the breadcrumbs on so they stick.

-- In a cast iron skillet or large skillet, add the olive oil until the bottom of the pan is covered.
-Bring to medium-high heat.
-The oil shouldn't be smoking incessantly, but slightly shimmering when it is ready.
-Add your chicken patties to the oil in batches and fry on both sides for about 4 minutes or until the patty reaches 165℉.
+- In a large skillet, add the olive oil until the bottom of the pan is covered.
+Bring to medium heat.
+Add your chicken cutlets to the oil in batches and fry on both sides for about 4 minutes or until the patty reaches 165℉.
+You may need to add more oil after each batch, depending on how many you're making.